 Anti-social behaviour (ASB) is a term which covers a broad range of issues.
 There are a number of definitions for ASB but it is most commonly defined as ‘anything causing a nuisance or annoyance'.

-- dumping rubbish, dog fouling, uncontrolled pets, car repairs, dangerous parking and abandoned cars.
+- dog fouling, uncontrolled and noisy pets, inconsiderate or dangerous parking and abandoned cars

 - noise nuisance at high levels or unreasonable hours